 It’s a fun tunnel to drive through and has no lighting (apart from the car lights) making it super dark!

-If you’re arriving to Zion after 10am then don’t count on finding parking, it’d be better to park up outside of the park and ride the shuttle bus in.
+If you’re arriving in Zion after 10 am then don’t count on finding Zion National Park parking.
+It’s easier and more stress-free to park up outside of the park and ride the shuttle bus in.

 Take the Canyon Overlook Trail

 The Canyon Overlook Trail is one of the few official trails in the upper east canyon of Zion National Park.
 It’s just outside the Zion-Mt.
-Carmel tunnel and is a short hike that has a great viewpoint down in to Zion Canyon.
+Carmel tunnel and is a short hike that has a great view down into Zion Canyon.
 If this is your first trip to Zion National Park then definitely take a look!

-Treat yourself to a night at Zion Lodge
+Treat yourself to a stay at Zion Lodge

 Zion Lodge is right inside the canyon.
 It’s pretty fancy for a National Park trip with wifi, restaurants and comfortable beds.
 If you want a good night’s sleep before a full day of hiking then this is a good option – you’re just footsteps from some of the park’s best trails!